RJuanJo/etl_workshop2/README.md

 ## Setup <a name="setup"></a> ##

-First of all, create a new folder and clone this repository.
+First of all, create a new folder for the project with "logs" and "plugins" folders in it and clone this repository.

 You must have installed the following programs: